 Product Managers: Fight for Curiosity

 In the healthiest high performing product teams, curiosity is a compulsion.
-An intentional, relentless drive to learn that sparks action.
-It’s a mindset and a muscle.
+A relentless drive to learn that sparks action and unique value faster than the competition.

-To be curious is to care.
 It takes work — you need to fight for curiosity.
-If you don’t, it disintegrates, and so will your product.

 As I’ve talked with product managers on this topic, here’s the visual that’s emerged:

 Apathy.
 Danger zone.
 Easy to drift into — do the meetings, answer the emails.
-All the sudden, it’s been a while since you’ve talked with a customer, or realized your KPIs aren’t relevant anymore.
-You slow down, you stop caring.
+All the sudden, it’s been a while since you’ve talked with a customer or looked at the data.
+You slow down.
+You stop caring about the customer and the product.

 Wondering.
-You know the product manager in the upper left: Wondering.
 Skimming through data and conversations with customers.
-Learning in spurts, then firing off questions to teams that cause confusion and churn.
-Curiosity without application.
+Learning in spurts and sprints, then firing off questions to teams that cause confusion and churn.
+Curiosity must translate to clarity and direction.
+The magic is on the follow through.

 Myopia.
-And in the opposite corner, the product manager myopically focused on shipping That Feature — strong sense of purpose.
+And in the bottom right corner, the product manager myopically focused on shipping That Feature — strong sense of purpose.
 Never late.
 And not curious enough to think critically or ask questions.
 Lacking imagination.

 Intentional curiosity.
-Purposeful, intentional curiosity is choosing your questions with precision and context, and finding the right way to ask them.
+Choosing your questions with precision and context, and finding the right way to ask them.
 It’s lifting your eyes while executing with speed.
 It’s caring enough to ask, “Why?” and pivoting where necessary.
 It’s a motion, a feeling that’s honed with experience.
-Curiosity and action = Consistently delivering on the right problem, quickly.
+Curiosity and action = Consistently delivering on the right problem, faster than the competition.
+Demands trust, empathy, access to the data.

 Curiosity in the product lifecycle